GenericMappingTools/gmt/doc/rst/source/psscale.rst

     when plotting.
 To do so, append **+U**\ *unit* to the file name.
     Likewise, if the CPT uses another unit than meter and you wish to plot the CPT versus meters, append **+u**\ *unit*.
+    If a GMT master dynamic CPT is given instead then its *z*-range will be set to its default range (if it has one) before plotting.

 .. _-F: